 We want to improve and extend further

 Whilst we have added a lot of features and content to the generic part of the website, we know that some of the GSDs need updating and having more content added.
 We are working with the GSD coordinators to achieve that.
 But please do also send in your ideas or needs.

 Have you had a lightbulb moment?

-If you have ideas about what further information would be helpful, please in the first instance liaise with the coordinator for your GSD.
+If you have ideas about what further information would be helpful, please liaise with the coordinator for your GSD.
 It might be links to useful papers, websites or YouTube videos.
-Or you might feel a need for more information on managing your condition, finding a relevant specialist clinic, understanding what benefits may be available, being directed to suitable social media channels, or whatever else you feel would help others as well as yourself.
+Or you might feel a need for more information on managing your condition, understanding what benefits may be available, being directed to suitable social media, or anything you feel would help others as well as yourself.

 News or generic suggestions

 We have an insatiable hunger for news items, so if you have one to suggest, or have ideas and suggestions for the more generic parts of the website, please do get directly in touch with the Webmaster.